BFergerson/GitDetective/README.md

 ## Indexer

-The indexer module contains source code builders and integration with Kythe to produce source code reference data to be imported into Grakn by the web module.
+The indexer module contains source code builders and integration with Kythe to produce source code reference data to be imported into Grakn.
 The indexer scales horizontally, are deployed in a cluster, and are responsible for:
 - cloning projects
 - building projects with Kythe
 - extracting Kythe data related to external references